Introduction to Structured Notes

 - Provides exposure to various asset classes via derivatives or options, like:

-- Can provide full or partial capital guarantee
+- Can provide a full or partial capital guarantee

 - Tradable on secondary market